National Inhalants & Poisons Awareness Week 2014

-NIPAW is an annual, community level program that takes place the third week in March to increase understanding and education around inhalant abuse prevention and poison prevention.
-The National Inhalant Prevention Coalition developed NIPAW in 1993 to address inhalant abuse awareness through education.
+National Inhalants and Poisons Awareness Week, also known as NIPAW, is an annual, community level program that takes place the third week in March to highlight understanding and education around inhalant abuse prevention.